camunda/camunda-docs/optimize/self-managed/optimize-deployment/configuration/localization.md

 The distributions of Optimize contain the default localization files under `./config/localization/`.

 The default localizations available are `en` for English and `de` for German.
-You can also find community maintained localizations in this repository: https://github.com/camunda/camunda-optimize-translations
+You can also find community maintained localizations in [this repository](https://github.com/camunda/camunda-optimize-translations).

 Additionally, English is configured as the default `fallbackLocale`.
 Fallback in this case means whenever a user has a browser configured with a language that is not present in the `availableLocales` list, Optimize will use the `fallbackLocale`.